-Proxy data uses data collected for another purpose from which inference can be made.
-This photograph was made during a tourist trip to Coalseam Reserve.
-The long parallel scrape marks apparent on the surface of this stone found in the Central Midlands of Western Australia look like those seen elsewhere in the world where glaciers are presently retreating, dropping stones marked like these.
+> Proxy data uses data collected for another purpose from which inference can be made.
+This photograph was made during a tourist trip near Coalseam Reserve in our Central Midlands of WA.
+The long parallel scrape marks apparent on the surface of this stone were probably caused by ice dragging it over others.
+They look like those seen elsewhere in the world where glaciers are presently retreating, dropping stones marked like these.
 Therefore it can be inferred that the Central Midlands must have been under ice and its rocks scraped by ice in the past.
 Furthermore, striae radiate outwards from the centre of an ice cap so the location of the South Pole can be inferred for that time.